DRAFT COPY: NOT FOR DISTRIBUTION OR CIRCULATION

 For legislative staff, it provides structural insight—where bills structurally fail, which procedural stages absorb the most policy, what typical gate sequencing patterns look like.

-For legal scholars and historians, it enables procedural replay of any bill's trajectory, structural comparison across eras, and what amounts to "git blame" for federal law—tracing any enacted paragraph backward through amendment, conference, and vehicle incorporation to its legislative origin.
+For legal scholars and historians, it enables procedural replay of any bill's trajectory, structural comparison across eras, and what amounts to "git blame" for federal law (tracing any enacted paragraph back to the specific amendment or version that added it)—backward through amendment, conference, and vehicle incorporation to its legislative origin.

 The framework makes directly measurable: